Ecwid/ecwid-api-docs/includes/_store_profile.md

 ----- | ---- | -----------
 enabledLanguages | Array\<*string*\> | A list of enabled languages in the storefront.
-First language code is the default language for the store. facebookPreferredLocale | string | Language automatically chosen be default in Facebook storefront (if any)
+First language code is the default language for the store. facebookPreferredLocale | string | Language automatically chosen be default in Facebook storefront (if any) defaultLanguage | string | ISO code of the default language in store

 #### Shipping
 *System Settings → Shipping*